antonisprovidakis/parallel-aes/README.md

 Project Goal: Measure the performance of Odroid XU3 board while performing parallel AES encryption.

-For more info, see the Presentation.pdf file.
+For more info, see the [Presentation](documentation/Presentation.pdf).